firedrakeproject/firedrake-fluids/doc/source/introduction.rst

-their code to be performance-portable across different hardware architectures (e.g. a cluster of multi-core CPUs, or a single GPU); the generated code is targetted, compiled and executed automatically on a desired architecture using the PyOP2 library with which Firedrake is coupled .
+their code to be performance-portable across different hardware architectures (e.g. a cluster of multi-core CPUs, or a single GPU); the generated code is targetted, compiled and executed automatically on a desired architecture using the `PyOP2 <https://github.com/OP2/PyOP2>`_ library with which Firedrake is coupled.

 Some information briefly outlining Firedrake’s automated solution technique and the setup of Firedrake-Fluids can be found in the sections